numba/numba/docs/src/BasicVectorize.rst

 BasicVectorize
 ==============

 This is the simplest vectorize.
-It is suitable for small workloads in which the overhead for cache optimization, multithreading or GPU computation is too significant.
+It is suitable for small workloads in which the overhead for cache optimization, and multithreading or GPU computation is too significant.

 Imports
 -------------------